kimptoc/wowactivityfeed/readme.txt

 TODO
+- storing dupes of items, alternating last modified... seems to be problem with feathers, maybe due to realm name returned different from that given...  there are 2 entries for them, using other spelling, so might be clash of updates - add does not handle that nicely.
+- if update would result in dupes, delete one!
+- update registered entry with time of last good update, last update and error, if error

 - for guild rss, include/merge guildies with guild updates

+- better links in rss feed, image/wowhead/armory/mysite etc

 - able to do armory load for specific guilds/members - speed up showing info when new items added